fcavallarin/wirebrowser/README.md

 A short walkthrough of Wirebrowser’s advanced memory-analysis capabilities:
 - **Live Object Search** — real-time search and runtime patching of live JS objects.
 - **Origin Trace (BDHS)** — identify the user-land function responsible for creating or mutating the object during debugging.
+- **Live Hooks** — hook the target function at runtime and override its return value or inject code.

 ---